Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 1. Begin API review process on April 1st
 2. Prepare for Cross-Crate Testing Infrastructure implementation
-3. Start planning the Plugin System Integration Example
+3. Start planning the Full Stack Integration Example

-This milestone represents significant progress in our roadmap, with the Application Framework now 100% complete.
+This milestone represents significant progress in our roadmap, with the Plugin System Integration Example now 100% complete, including dynamic plugin loading capabilities.
 We are well-positioned to meet our June 30 target for the Alpha release.

 *Updated by: Development Team*
 *March 29, 2025*